 Day 2: Khajjiar to Bairagarh to Dind

-Destination for Day 2 was Bairagarh.
-We were looking for a camp site at Bairagarh rather than staying at a hotel; and fortunately found one about 7 kilometers after Bairagarh; a place called Dind where we pitched our own tent.
-There is a small camp site here if you are not carrying your own camping gear.
+The destination for Day 2 was Bairagarh.
+We were looking for a campsite in Bairagarh rather than staying at a hotel.
+We, fortunately, found one about 7 kilometers after Bairagarh.
+It is a place called Dind where we pitched our own tent.
+There is a small campsite here if you are not carrying your own camping gear.

 Night 3- Killar PWD Rest House